jmaasch/giardia-swab-detection/README.md

 ## Project outline

-**Resulting publications:** A paper resulting from this project has been accepted for publication by the American Journal of Tropical Medicine & Hygiene ([doi:10.4269/ajtmh.19-0909](https://doi.org/10.4269/ajtmh.19-0909)).
+**Resulting publications:** A paper resulting from this project can be found in *The American Journal of Tropical Medicine & Hygiene* ([doi:10.4269/ajtmh.19-0909](https://doi.org/10.4269/ajtmh.19-0909)).
 Results were presented at the [American Society of Tropical Medicine & Hygiene](https://www.researchgate.net/publication/337447361_Rectal_swabs_for_molecular_detection_of_Giardia_duodenalis) 68th Annual Meeting (November 2019, National Harbor, Maryland USA) in a poster titled *Rectal swabs for molecular detection of Giardia duodenalis.*

 **Project goals:**
 * To develop a protocol for DNA isolation from rectal swabs for qPCR detection of enteric parasites.